SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_6_log_debug.md

    Open the Developer Tools of your Browser.

-   Click in the app the button "Click the Button".
+   Click on the app button "Click the Button".

    The app will stop at the debugger statement.